What do rabbits need in their cage? A complete checklist for a comfortable home

 Hay feeder

 Wondering what to feed a rabbit?
-According to vet Dr. Rebecca MacMillan, their diet should be made up of fresh grass or hay primarily.
+According to vet Dr. Rebecca MacMillan, their diet should be made up of fresh grass or the best hay for rabbits primarily.
 You can put this in a hay feeder to keep it separate from their bedding and to ensure it stays clean.
 These can be attached to the walls of your bunny's cage, and encourages them to eat slowly.
 Most bunnies prefer to eat while they use their litter box, so attaching it next to the box is a great choice.

 Kaytee Hay-N-Food Bin with Quick Locks Small Animal Feeder